-Tipping while watching live-streaming contents is a common practice among teenagers in China.
-In the light of market research published on Statista, the market size of online live-streaming in China will reach around 16.3 billion U.S. dollars in 2020.
+Tipping while watching live streaming content is a common practice among young people in China.
+In the light of market research published on Statista, the market size of the online live streaming industry in China reached around 34 billion U.S. dollars in 2021 and is expected to grow up to 72 billion U.S. dollars by the end of 2023.

-Even though the platforms and content details are different, live-streams in China can be classified in the following main types:
+Even though the platforms and content details are different, live streams in China can be classified into the following main types:

 - E-commerce live streams;

 - Reality live streams;